owendoteth/linktoss/README.md

 # linktoss
-Peer to Peer Coin flip Gambling powered by Chainlink
+Peer to peer coin flip gambling powered by Chainlink

 # Play at `linktoss.xyz`